 Is there a shuttle service?

 Seasonally, a free trolley currently runs on Pensacola Beach.
-Additionally, a tram service will begin at Fort Pickens in conjunction with the tour boat service and will run during the same season.
+Additionally, a tram service runs at Fort Pickens in conjunction with the tour boat service.

 Will food and beverages be sold on the ferries?

 Beverages and snacks are sold on the vessels.

 Are the tour boats handicap accessible?